iamvijaydev/vijaydevin.github.io/_posts/2014-09-06-the-trip-gallery.md

 </div>
 {% endhighlight %}

-And here is the CSS magic:
+It make more sense to added the background image as inline style rather than creating unique classes.
+We could also automating this with JS.
+Here is the CSS magic:

 {% highlight css %}
 .container {